koblick/KeplerMinMax/README.md

     [minAlt,maxAlt] = keplerMinMaxAdapter(r0,v0,rf,vf,tf,params,dim3);

 r0 is an N-Dimensional position state vector, and its dimensions must be identical to those of v0, rf, and vf.
-The singleton dimension specifier, dim3, indicates which dimension corresponds to [x,y,z].
+The singleton dimension specifier, dim3, indicates which dimension corresponds to [x,y,z], tf must have identical dimensions to r0, v0, rf, vf except for it's singleton dimension which should be unity instead of three.

 Once the C code is compiled into a MEX file, run the demo script to verify your configuration